a close up of a pink background with a striped pattern

 Making an appointment will also make a good impression on the manager of the apartment.
 You’ll come across as organized and on top of your search.
 Scheduling an appointment also gives the apartment manager the chance to plan for your visit and set aside the time needed to give you a proper tour.
 They’ll also have time to answer your questions.

 Before you make the call, know what to ask during your conversation.
 You can research the apartment online and read reviews.
 You can also check what features are included to make sure the apartment has what you want.
-Do you want a two-bedroom apartment or will you be satisfied with one bedroom?
+Do you want a two-bedroom apartment, or will you be satisfied with one bedroom?
 Do you need a walk-in closet, office space or a big kitchen?
 Go through the photos and note the amenities available in the apartment and in the nearby community.

 While you’re doing your research, jot down any questions that pop into your head.
 When you call to schedule your appointment, make sure you’re in a quiet spot where you won’t have to deal with interruptions.
 Ask about the potential move-in timeframe, the rental price and availability.
 If the apartment you’re interested in is not available, ask when it might be available or if there are comparable options.
 Ask your written questions and get confirmation about the application process and costs for the security deposit and other fees.